 Most Canadian small businesses were introduced to third party fulfillment through Amazon.ca, which launched fulfillment in Canada in 2012.
 They’re less familiar with other fulfillment providers, but awareness is growing with the growth of online business in Canada.

 Their choices are also growing.
-For example Canadian ecommerce platform, Shopify, has introduced the Shopify Fulfillment Network in Canada to improve the order process for small businesses.
+For example, Canadian ecommerce platform, Shopify has introduced the Shopify Fulfillment Network in Canada to improve the order process for small businesses.
 Ebay is launching Managed Delivery fulfillment services here in Canada.
-Additionally, you’ll find many independent third party logistics (3PL) providers offering an impressive number of services, along with full integration with major ecommerce platforms.
+Additionally, you’ll find many independent third party logistics (3PL) providers offering an impressive number of services, along with full integration with major ecommerce platforms (like ShipBob).

 Some of the first concerns that online merchants have, revolve around timing.

 Most indicators are obvious, but the specific timing can be tough to nail down when you’re in the thick of things.
 Keep the following indicators in mind as you grow, and be ready to act before you reach a critical breaking point.
 It might be just one problem has become big enough to make the transition to third party fulfillment, or several combined.

 You Need an Expert

 Whether it’s receiving shipments in the US or reducing packing materials, third party fulfillment companies are experts at optimizing the process.
 They can do more, and they can do it better, faster and cheaper.
 That level of expertise can be priceless for Canadian startups.